-- the first mark is out of 12 for Style and Accuracy: see Table A; - the second mark is out of 13 for Content and Structure: see Table B1, B2 or B3 (depending on the type of composition: Argumentative, Descriptive or Narrative).
+- The first mark, out of 12, is for Style and Accuracy.
+See Table A; - The second mark, out of 13, is for Content and Structure.
+See either Table B1, B2 or B3 depending on whether the composition is argumentative, descriptive or narrative.